-Requirements of the Skilled Nominated Visa – Subclass 190
+Who is the Skilled Nominated Visa Subclass 190 for?

-After you have been invited to apply, you will need to demonstrate that you meet the following minimum eligibility requirements for this visa:
+In order to qualify for a 190 visa, you will need to demonstrate that you meet the following minimum eligibility requirements:

 - That you have nominated an occupation that is on the relevant skilled occupation list.

-- Obtained a suitable skills assessment for your nominated occupation, based on the factors in the points test below:
+- Obtained a suitable skills assessment for your nominated occupation less than three years ago, based on the factors in the points test below:

 - English language ability